ktor-doc-jp/ktor-doc-jp/servers/deploy/packing/0fatjar.md

 ktor_version_review: 1.0.0
 ---

-A *fat-jar* (or *uber-jar*) archive is sa normal jar file single archive packing all the dependencies together so it can be run a standalone application directly using Java:
+A *fat-jar* (or *uber-jar*) archive is a normal jar file single archive packing all the dependencies together so it can be run a standalone application directly using Java:

 `java -jar yourapplication.jar`